Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

-\end{definition} Intuitively, a usage $\Up{A_o} U$ corresponds to the usage $U$ delayed by a time approximated by the interval $A_o$.
-Given two obligations $A_o$ and $B_o$, $A_o \Ilub B_o$ corresponds to an interval of time approximating the time for which those two obligations are respected.
-For example, if an input has the obligation to be ready in the interval of time $[4,8]$ and an output has the obligation to be ready in the interval of time $[5,7]$, then we know for sure that the input and the output will both be ready in the interval of time $[5,8]$.

 The reduction relation is given by the rules of Figure~\ref{f:usagered}.
 The first rule means that to reduce a usage, we choose one input and one output, and then we trigger the communication between them.
-This communication occurs and does not lead to an error when the capacity of an action corresponds indeed to a bound on the time the dual action is defined.
+This communication occurs and does not lead to an error when the capacity of an action indeed corresponds to a bound on the time the dual action is defined.
 This is given by the relation $A_o \subseteq B_o \IPlus J_c$.
 As an example, let us suppose that $B_o = [1,3]$, and the time for which the output becomes ready is in fact $2$, then the capacity $J_c$ says that after two units of time, the synchronization should happen in the interval $J_c$.
-So, if we take $J_c = [5,7]$ for example, then if we call $t$ the time for which the dual input becomes ready, we must have $t \in [2 + 5,2 + 7]$.
+So, if we take $J_c = [5,7]$ for example, then if $t$ is the time for which the dual input becomes ready, we must have $t \in [2 + 5,2 + 7]$.
 This should be true for any time value in $B_o$, so we want that $\forall t' \in [1,3], \forall t \in A_o, t \in [t' + 5, t' + 7]$, and this is equivalent to $A_o \subseteq B_o \IPlus [5,7] = [8,8]$.
 Indeed, $8$ is the only time that is in the three intervals $[6,8]$, $[7,9]$ and $[8,10]$.
 The case where $J_c = J$ is a single index occurs when $t$ can be smaller than $t'$, and in this case we only ask that the upper bound is correct: $\forall t' \in B_o, \forall t \in A_o, t \le t' + J$.

-If the bound was incorrect, we trigger an error, see the second rule.
+If the bound is incorrect, we trigger an error: see the second rule.
 In the case everything went well, the continuation is delayed by an approximation of the time when this communication occurs (see \(\Up{A_o\Ilub B_o}\) in the first rule).
-The idea is that we would like, after a communication, to synchronize the time of the continuation with the other subprocesses of a usage.
-As it is not easy to advance the time of all the other subprocesses, delaying the current subprocess leads to an easier semantics.
 In the rules for $U + V$, a reduction step in usages can also make a non-deterministic choice.

 An error in a usage reduction means that the assume-guarantee reasoning was inconsistent.
-Keeping that in mind, we define what is a reliable usage, that is to say a usage with consistent time indications.
+Based on this intuition, we define the notion of reliablity.